Friday, June 19, 2015

 Then what happens?
 The busboy comes over, looks at my empty plate, and asks, ‘Are you finished?’

 More minutes later, the bill is at the table but Zeke is gone, again.
-More minutes and more minutes go by before he comes to pick it up.
-Paying with cash avoids wasting even more time but I’ve got my credit card.
+Even more minutes go by before he comes to pick it up.
+I know paying with cash avoids further time-wasting but I’ve obviously got my credit card.

 Finally the bill is back, the meal is still over, and I can leave.
 ‘Have a good night’, says Zeke.